openstack/keystone/doc/source/developing.rst

 .. _SQLAlchemy-migrate: https://git.openstack.org/cgit/openstack/sqlalchemy-migrate

-Extensions should be created as directories under ``keystone/contrib``.
-An extension that requires SQL migrations should not change the common repository, but should instead have its own repository.
-This repository must be in the extension's directory in ``keystone/contrib/<extension>/migrate_repo``.
-In addition, it needs a subdirectory named ``versions``.
-For example, if the extension name is ``my_extension`` then the directory structure would be ``keystone/contrib/my_extension/migrate_repo/versions/``.

 For the migration to work, both the ``migrate_repo`` and ``versions`` subdirectories must have ``__init__.py`` files.
 SQLAlchemy-migrate will look for a configuration file in the ``migrate_repo`` named ``migrate.cfg``.
 This